 Modifier #2 Enzyme Refill Hopper Process with associated dust collector system is located in the same general area as the Modifier #1 process.
 The particulate emissions from this emission unit are limited to 0.1 lbs. / 1,000 lbs. of exhaust gases and 0.4 pph.
-Both of these emission limits are based on test protocol.
 As mentioned above, PM's are regularly conducted on this baghouse.